santoshiml/NodeJsApiRegLogCartCheckout/README.md

  Add new column in existing table using sequelize

- npx sequelize-cli migration:create --name link_token (any column name can use)
+ npx sequelize-cli migration:create --name link_token (any db name can use)

+ npx sequelize-cli migration:create --name delete    --> create new migrations

- opne this migration file & write some code including up & down return Promise.all([
+ opne this migration file & write some code including up & down

+ return Promise.all([
       queryInterface.addColumn(
         'Users', // table name